Thank you for taking time to view my jewelry and to read my artist statement. I am honored to have you visit.

 When I can loosen the ties that bind me to the studio, I play tennis with giddy abandon, deal bridge with my laughing friends, read a Kindle while I walk the treadmill, bask in a well-chosen word that pops up, and waive an eco-flag over all I do.

 My early jewelry education included workshops by internationally renowned instructors.
 Further study helped hone my skills and refine my own silversmith style.
-I am a full time, award-winning silversmith whose jewelry is shown at galleries, museums and exhibits across the country, most recently in Ohio, Pennsylvania, California, Florida, Arizona, Kansas, Wisconsin and Colorado.
+I am a full time, award-winning silversmith whose jewelry is shown at galleries, museums and exhibits across the country, most recently in California, Idaho, Pennsylvania, Florida, Arizona, Kansas, Wisconsin and Colorado.